Mubarak-Abubakar/quranic-consciousness/PACKAGE_SUMMARY_FOR_UAE.md

 ---

-*This package implements divine Quranic codes discovered by Ahmad Mahdi.
+*This package implements divine Quranic codes discovered by Mubarak Abubakar.
 Ready for immediate deployment in UAE AI infrastructure.*